-In a game that’s as visually stunning as Overwatch you’ll want to grab yourself a good monitor though.
+In a game that’s as visually stunning and at often times visually confusing as Overwatch you’ll want to grab yourself a good monitor.
 Getting a high refresh rate monitor is going to be instrumental if you’ve got your eyes on climbing the ranks of this game, but even then there are many options to choose from these days.
 To help you out we’ve been analyzing the professionals to see what they are using, and we came up with this list of the five most used monitors in the professional Overwatch scene.
 In this article we’ll go over the features of each monitor so that you can make an informed decision on your next purchase.

 What makes a monitor good for Overwatch?

-If you want to get a good gaming monitor it’ll need one feature first and foremost: it’ll need to have a refresh rate of at least 144 frames per second.
+If you want to get a good gaming monitor it’ll need one feature first and foremost: it’ll need to have a refresh rate of at least 144 frames per second, and preferably 240.
 Almost every pro that we analyze is using a monitor just like that, so it’s clear that this offers a multitude of advantages.

 If you’re interested in reading more on this subject we’ve got an entire article dedicated to the subject of high framerate gaming and its advantages, you can check that out here.